Fairfax: Established Residential Community

 - No service tier difference for smaller communities — same crews, same equipment, same standards as downtown Cedar Rapids work.

-- Direct insurance billing for residential and commercial carriers active in Iowa.
+- Direct insurance billing for all major homeowners carriers active in Iowa.